Shinkeys/Shinkeys.github.io/_posts/2025-09-11-slang-guide.md

 > fs::path is an  alias for std::filesystem::path

 Sadly, ```std::filesystem::path``` doesn’t provide a direct way to locate your project root, so in this method we will need to transform the path somehow.
-As an option I decided to implement this with a loop:
+As an option, I decided to implement this with a loop:
 ```cpp
 fs::path currentDir = fs::current_path();
 while (!helpers::IsProjectRoot(currentDir))